niyniy123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types the command to edit a quick note with patient index, note index, and new note text.
+1. User requests to edit a quick note of patient.
-2. System validates the patient index, note index, and new note text.
+2. System validates the input parameters.
 3. System replaces the specified note under the patient's record with the new note text.
 4. System confirms success by displaying the updated note.